 The antique tools and other items displayed here are mostly family relics found in the attic and sheds here on the farm.
 Some have come from relatives and a few have been purchased.
-Our home and farm has been continuously occupied by the same family (through marriage) since it was originally settled in 1819.
+Our home and farm has been continuously occupied by the same family (through marriage) since it was originally settled in the 1800’s.
 Some of the ancestors portraits are hanging on the walls in the pancake parlor.
 There are Civil War relics along with the old tools.
-There are old "Trades Cards" advertising posters and sheet music covers.
 None of the antique articles displayed are for sale, but you’re sure to find them interesting.

 We use no prepared mixes.
 Our pancake batters are prepared from the original recipes from the flour on up.
 We use the best ingredients obtainable in an effort to serve the lightest, fluffiest pancakes possible.
-Our whole Wheat, Buckwheat, Oatmeal Buttermilk and Cornmeal Pancakes and Breads are made with organically grown grains, which we stone-grind ourselves.
+Our whole Wheat, Buckwheat, Oatmeal Buttermilk and Cornmeal Pancakes and Breads are made with organically grown grains, which we stone-grind ourselves on the premises.
 The Whole Wheat is high protein, hard spring wheat.
-For dessert we serve choice fresh fruits in season, plus homemade pies, wondrous Maple Bavarian Cream, and Maple Hurricane Sundae.
+For dessert we serve choice fresh fruits in season, plus homemade pies, apple crisp, and other baked goods.
 We serve fresh eggs, any style, and the best coffee you ever had, made with our pure fresh mountain water.

 Among our guests we have a high percentage of repeat customers, who, over the years, have become our very good friends.
 We hope to list you among them.